 University of Washington

-The school’s regulatory affairs programs can be found within the UW School of Pharmacy.
-The U.S. News & World Report ranked the School of Pharmacy as the ninth best pharmacy school in the country.
-Students interested in regulatory affairs can enroll in a master of science in biomedical regulatory affairs or various certificate programs according to their interest.
+The school’s regulatory affairs programs are in the UW School of Pharmacy.
+The U.S. News & World Report ranked the School of Pharmacy as the seventh-best pharmacy school in the country.
+Students interested in regulatory affairs can enroll in a master of science in biomedical regulatory affairs or various certificate programs according to their interests.

 MHAOnline used the following criteria to select professors for inclusion in this list:

 - University affiliation: Professors must be actively teaching at an accredited university in the U.S.

 - Publication: They have published their research in influential peer-reviewed journals and presented it at industry conferences.

 - Institutional and peer recognition: They have received awards, distinguished titles, notable grants, and research funding.